anismhaddouche/anismhaddouche.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello and welcome to this website which is a tentative to gather my teaching and research activities and also some non-scientific projects.
+Hello, and welcome to this website which is a tentative to gather my teaching and research activities and also some non-scientific projects.

 I am a PhD on applied mathematics with a specialization in statistics.
 My research interests include decision theory, shrinkage estimators and multivariate statistics.